dimaMachina/graphql-eslint/.changeset/tame-geese-lick.md

 '@graphql-eslint/eslint-plugin': major
 ---

+❗ BREAKING CHANGE ❗

-feat: remove `query` option in `no-root-type` as it's impossible to have write-only schema
+feat: remove `query` option in `no-root-type` as it's impossible to have write-only schema.